Jiaogulan (Gynostemma Pentaphyllum) - One of the Best Natural Home Remedies for Diabetes

 This interest was mainly due to the fact that Jiaogulan contains the largest variety of a class of plant chemicals known as saponins of any other plant in the world.

-These saponins give many medicinal plants, like Ginseng for example, their therapeutic properties.
+These saponins give many medicinal plants, like Ginseng, their therapeutic properties.

 However, while Panax ginseng (one of the richest in saponins plants) contains around 28 different saponins, Jiaogulan is known today to contain at least 249 of them - almost 9 times as many!

-After 3 months of research and examining over 300 published scientific studies on the plant's medicinal properties, I realized that Jiaogulan would be very beneficial to people suffering not only from diabetes, but a large number of other conditions and diseases.
+After 3 months of research and examining over 300 published scientific studies on the plant's medicinal properties, I realized that Jiaogulan could be very beneficial to people suffering not only from diabetes but a large number of other conditions and diseases.

-It became obvious that it is one of the healthiest plants on the planet.
+It became obvious that it may be one of the healthiest plants on the planet.

 Jiaogulan [is] an herb from my native southern China that I believe possesses the most wide-ranging benefits for human health and wellness of any plant yet discovered.
 This may seem like a bold statement, but having studied this remarkable tonic herb for more than twenty years, I can assure you that there is strong scientific support to back up my passion for jiaogulan.Dr.
 Jialiu Liu, Leading Scientific Researcher of Jiaogulan for the Chinese Government

 Why is Jiaogulan One of the Best Home Remedies for Diabetes?